 How do I obtain my documents?

-The response letter will be mailed to the address provided on the request.
-You also will be notified of the total cost for the documents requested ($0.10 per page, $1.00 per CD, and $5.00 for a collision report).
-If you reside in Fayette County, the response letter will indicate that the documents are available for pick up at the front desk of Lexington Police Headquarters, 150 East Main Street.
+The response letter will be emailed or mailed to the address provided on the request.
+If you are receiving hard copies, you will be notified of the total cost for the documents requested ($0.10 per page, $1.00 per CD, $5.00 for a collision report, postage, and other processing fees when applicable).
+If you reside in Fayette County, the response letter will indicate that the documents are available for pickup at the front desk of Lexington Police Headquarters, 150 East Main Street.*

 If you live outside of Fayette County, the response letter will instruct you to send payment prior to the receipt of documents (payment will include postage).
 Once payment is received, the released documents will be mailed to the address provided on the request.